Hitman-45/Assembler-Linker-and-Loader/README.md

 ./vmasm dump build/abc.vmo
 ```

+### VMLINK

+The vmlink tool is responsible for combining multiple assembler-generated object files (.vmo) into a single executable program (.vmc).
+Each .vmo file contains machine code, a local symbol table, and relocation records for unresolved addresses.
+When invoked, the linker first reads all input object files and constructs a global symbol table, which maps symbol names to their final addresses in the merged program.
+It then performs consistency checks, ensuring that no symbol is defined more than once and reporting errors for undefined references.
+After validation, the linker processes all relocation entries, patching the correct addresses wherever labels or external references were used.
+Finally, it concatenates the machine code sections from each object file, adjusted with relocations, and writes the resulting binary to a .vmc executable.
+In essence, vmlink resolves inter-file dependencies, ensures symbol correctness, and produces a single runnable program for the virtual machine environment.

 ### Work Done As of 6th-Sep-2025.

 - Removed the outer while(changes != 0) loop → Your code was repeatedly scanning the array, which was unnecessary and could lead to inefficiency.
 Now, the logic processes collisions in a single pass using a stack.